STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction over Human Trajectory Data: Experiments

 \subsection{Ablation Study}

-We consider three variants to quantify their impact on location prediction performance and demonstrate their utility. \textbf{1) \textit{w/o spatial}} is a variant that only considers future temporal contexts for location prediction. \textbf{2) \textit{w/o temporal}} is a variant that only considers future spatial contexts for location prediction. \textbf{\textit{3) w/o relaying}} is a variant that models future temporal and spatial contexts not in a relaying, but in a parallel manner.
+We consider four variants to quantify their impact on location prediction performance and demonstrate their utility. \begin{itemize} \item \textbf{\textit{w/o spatial}} is a variant that removes future spatial context.
+It is also equivalent to only considering future temporal contexts for location prediction. \item \textbf{\textit{w/o temporal}} is a variant that removes future temporal context.
+It is also equivalent to only considering future spatial contexts for location prediction. \item \textbf{\textit{w/o relaying}} is a variant that models future temporal and spatial contexts not in a relaying manner, but in a parallel manner.
+Specifically, we decoupled spatial and temporal context modeling (i.e., removing the sequential dependency where spatial modeling conditions on temporal modeling). \item \textbf{\textit{w/o spatiotemporal}} is a variant that removes both future spatial and temporal contexts, reducing STRelay to the plain base model. \end{itemize}

-The results are shown in Table \ref{tab:ablation_results}.
-First, the complete STRealy framework significantly outperforms both the spatial-ablated variant (\textit{w/o spatial}) and temporal-ablated variant (\textit{w/o temporal}) by 2.89\% and 2.51\% on average across four base models and four datasets, respectively, highlighting the essential contributions of modeling both temporal and spatial context.
-Moreover, we notice that the complete STRelay framework outperforms the \textit{w/o relaying} variant by 1.49\%-2.92\% performance improvement across four base models and datasets, which demonstrates that our learning in a relaying manner indeed boosts performance by flexibly capturing the inherent relationship between temporal and spatial contexts.
-Note that due to limited space, we report the results of \text{Acc}@5 and \text{NDCG}@5 in Section Additional Results on Ablation Study in the Appendix.
+The ablation results are reported in Tables \ref{tab:ablation_results_ist_tky} and \ref{tab:ablation_results_sin_mos}.
+First, we observe that the complete STRelay framework consistently outperforms the spatial-ablated variant (\textit{w/o spatial}) by 2.65\% on average across five base models and four datasets, highlighting the essential contributions of modeling future spatial context.
+Meanwhile, we observe that the \textit{w/o temporal} variant (which retains only future spatial contexts) outperforms the \textit{w/o spatiotemporal} variant by 3.89\% on average across all five base models and four datasets, further validating the usefulness of modeling future spatial context.

+Similarly, compared to the complete STRelay framework, the temporal-ablated variant (\textit{w/o temporal}) that removes future temporal contexts, leads to an average performance drop of 2.31\%, confirming the critical importance of future temporal context.
+The usefulness of modeling future temporal context is also validated by the \textit{w/o spatial} variant (which retains only future temporal context) outperforms the \textit{w/o spatiotemporal} variant by 3.46\% on average across all five base models and four datasets.

+Moreover, we notice that the complete STRelay framework outperforms the \textit{w/o relaying} variant by 0.47\%-2.90\% performance improvement across five base models and datasets, which demonstrates that our learning in a relaying manner indeed boosts performance by flexibly capturing the inherent relationship between temporal and spatial contexts.

+Finally, the complete STRelay framework outperforms the context-free variant (\textit{w/o spatiotemporal}) by 6.28\% on average across all five base models and four datasets.
+This validates our core motivation, i.e., future spatiotemporal contexts provide highly informative signals for next-location prediction, and demonstrates the superiority of the proposed STRelay framework.